hands holding sea salt

 Final Thoughts: Why This Approach Works for Me

 I don’t follow labels.
 I follow results, conscience, and stewardship.
-A modified Medical Medium–informed framework, paired with select Mediterranean principles and grounded in biblical values, has proven to be the most balanced, sustainable approach for my health.
+A whole-food, plant-forward framework informed by multiple sources—including Mediterranean dietary principles and the work of practitioners like Anthony William—paired with biblical values, has proven to be the most balanced, sustainable approach for my health.

 • ✔ Focuses on restoration rather than suppression